derekjw/fs2json/README.md

 The token stream can be fed into a Jawn parser to transform into some Json AST, and a circe tokenizer for transforming a circe Json document to a stream of tokens.

-Until this library hits version 1.0, breaking changes are expected.
+Until this library hits version 1.0, breaking changes are expected and bugs are likely.
 There has also been little testing against malformed Json.

 ### SBT
 ```